- Guided tour and discovery

 A completely renovated remembrance site, only a stone's throw from the French border, where Adolf Hitler stayed during the Second World War.

-Thanks to modern exhibiting techniques, touch screens, videos, films and educational signs ion three languages (French, Dutch and English), the exhibition gets right to the core of events that took place here all those years ago.
-Numerous objects and accounts from the inhabitants, resistance fighters or descendants, complete the exhibition.
+The two chalets have been renovated and turned into an exhibition centre.
+One of the buildings has a 20-minute film about Hitler's arrival and photographs charting the German occupation of the area.
+The other chalet is dedicated to the local resistance effort.
+Thanks to modern exhibiting techniques, touch screens, videos, films and educational signs in three languages (French, Dutch and English), the exhibition gets right to the core of events that took place here all those years ago.
+Numerous objects and accounts from the locals, resistance fighters or descendants, complete the exhibition.

 Booking required for groups